 The fact that you are browsing a website about guitars probably means that you are well familiar with the company named “Boss” and how popular their products are among the professional guitar players.
 SD-1 is perhaps one of their most popular and most widely praised models, at least among the old-school guys.

-- Among other thing, Boss is know for producing some of the most heavy-duty pedals in the industry, and the SD-1 is no exception.
-The pedal features a die-cast aluminium body with classic design and control layout.
+Among another thing, Boss is known for producing some of the most heavy-duty pedals in the industry, and the SD-1 is no exception.
+The pedal features a die-cast aluminum body with classic design and control layout.

-- The SD-1 is old-school and meant to be played on a tube amp, but it sounds great in any scenario nonetheless.
+The SD-1 is old-school and meant to be played on a tube amp, but it sounds great in any scenario.
 It produces some of the sweetest tones, and it’s really great for adding that little dirty color to your sound.
-If you are skeptical because of relatively low price, let’s just say that the SD-1 will blow some of the much more expensive pedals out of water.
+If you are skeptical because of relatively low price, let’s just say that the SD-1 will blow some of the much more expensive pedals out of the water.

 Who should buy the Boss SD-1